 Substance use can make home a dangerous place for children.
 The addicted parent may not work or be able to maintain an income.
 The potential for abuse rises in households where one or more parents have a substance use disorder.

 The lack of stability can negatively affect the emotional development of the children.
 They may feel lost, lonely, and stressed.
-New Directions for Women offers drug rehab for women and children so that they can be the most successful in their recovery journey.
+New Directions for Women offers drug rehab for women with children so that they can be the most successful in their recovery journey.

 Risks for Children of Addicts

-• Shame, guilt, and loneliness
+- Shame, guilt, and loneliness

 Types of Treatment for Children

-Children receive a variety of therapies including:
+At New Directions for women, children receive a variety of therapies including:

-• Storytelling
+- Storytelling

-• Art
+- Art

-• Recreation
+- Recreation

-• Journaling
+- Journaling

 If they’re of school age, they’re enrolled in the Newport Mesa School District, and our counselors encourage them to develop a healthy sense of participation in summer camp programs, extracurricular activities, as well as educational programs.
 Where appropriate, they also participate in 12-step programs.